qurbat/blocked-hosts/README.md

 ![blocktest.sh](https://i.imgur.com/YXHP6WT.gif)

-**Note:** The script expects a DNS response of `IN A 49.205.171.200` when looking for a blocked host.
-If you intend to run the script from another Internet service provider, you will forst have to modify the response that is to be expected for a blocked host on [line 16](https://github.com/qurbat/act-censorship/blob/main/blocktest.sh#L16) of the script.
+**Note:** The script expects a response of `IN A 49.205.171.200` to identify a blocked host.
+If you intend to run the script using the network of a service provider other than ACT, you will have to modify the expected response for identifying a blocked host on [Line 16](https://github.com/qurbat/act-censorship/blob/main/blocktest.sh#L16).

 #### MassDNS
 [MassDNS](https://github.com/blechschmidt/massdns) can be used to query a sizeable number of hostnames with speed.
 The responses from these DNS queries can then be used to extraploate blocked hosts.